Ed-Fi-Alliance-OSS/Project-Tanager/docs/README.md

-database to copy data into a streaming platform, such as Kafka, which can in turn populate other data stores: for instance, a data lake, or a search-oriented database that can support the requirements for the `EdFi_DMS_READ` database (alternately, a the "read" database could be the same as the "write" database, or could be populated using database-native replication).
+database to copy data into a streaming platform, such as Kafka, which can in turn populate other data stores: for instance, a data lake, or a search-oriented database that can support the requirements for the `EdFi_DMS_READ` database (alternately, the "read" database could be the same as the "write" database, or could be populated using database-native replication).

 ```mermaid